Help Center

 • Whether join approval is required

-• Whether helpers can invite other people
+• Whether Helpers can invite other people

 • Whether owners and co-owners can generate invite posters